How to Deploy a Cryogen Blog to Netlify

 We’ll do our first deploy with the web interface because it’s so quick and easy.

-2. Drag the whole public folder of your site into the area in Netlify labelled “Want to deploy a new site without connecting to Git?
-Drag and drop your site folder here”.
+folder of your site into the area in Netlify labelled “Want to deploy a new site without connecting to Git?
+Drag and drop your site folder here”. - That’s it.
+Seriously.

 While you’re on the Netlify website you might want to change the domain settings for your site.
 By default you get a random name, so go ahead and change it to something that’s meaningful to you.